garystafford/generator-node-restify-mongodb/README.md

 ```

 #### Widget
 The Widget is the basic document object used throughout the application.
-It is used primarily, to demonstrate
+It is used, primarily, to demonstrate
  Mongoose's [Model](http://mongoosejs.com/docs/models.html) and [Schema](http://mongoosejs.com/docs/guide.html).
  The Widget object contains the following fields, as shown in the sample widget, below.
 ``` json